BillyCooke/tech221_vagrant/demonstration.md

+# Deploying the Sparta app and connecting to the Database

 ## Creating a Vagrant file
 * In VScode, bring up the terminal and change the launch profile to bash.
 Then enter the command ```vagrant init```